A Manifold Objective

 Manopt.get_gradient_function

-return the function to evaluate (just) the gradient $\operatorname{grad} f(p)$.
-Depending on the AbstractEvaluationType
+return the function to evaluate (just) the gradient $\operatorname{grad} f(p)$, where either the gradient function using the decorator or without the decorator is used.

 E